The Informativeness of K -Means for Learning Mixture Models: Related Work

-Despite the large number of algorithms designed to find the (approximately) correct target clustering of a GMM, many practitioners use $k$-means because of its simplicity and successful applications in various fields. \cite{kumar2010} show that the $k$-means algorithm with a proper initialization can correctly cluster nearly all the data points generated from a GMM that satisfies a certain {\em proximity} assumption.
+Despite the large number of algorithms designed to find the (approximately) correct target clustering of a GMM, many practitioners use $k$-means because of its simplicity and successful applications in various fields.
+Kumar and Kannan \cite{kumar2010} show that the $k$-means algorithm with a proper initialization can correctly cluster nearly all the data points generated from a GMM that satisfies a certain {\em proximity} assumption.
 Our theoretical results provide an explanation on {\em why} the $k$-means algorithm that attempts to find an optimal clustering is a good choice for learning mixture models.
-We compare and contrast our work to that of~\cite{kumar2010} in Remark~\ref{rmk:KK}.
+We compare and contrast our work to that of~Kumar and Kannan \cite{kumar2010} in Remark~\ref{rmk:KK}.